ejabbered/slpkg/README.md

 ##### Copyright

-Copyright 2014-2019 © Dimitris Zlatanidis
+Copyright 2014-2019 © Dimitris Zlatanidis.
 Slackware® is a Registered Trademark of Patrick Volkerding.
 Linux is a Registered Trademark of Linus Torvalds.